-The purpose of this page is to address some of the issues involved in transfer of organic chemistry from Oregon community colleges to OSU.
+The purpose of this page is to address some of the issues involved in the transfer of organic chemistry from Oregon community colleges to OSU.

 Many students take the complete organic chemistry sequence(CH 241, 242, 243) at an Oregon community college (CC) before transferring to OSU.
-Most of these 4-cr courses includes lectures and a lab.
+Most of these 4-cr courses include lectures and a lab.
 These courses differ from the organic chemistry courses at OSU which are either lecture courses or lab courses.
 These differences result in a number of consequences.

 1. The CC organic courses do not have a one-to-one correspondence with the organic chemistry courses at OSU (CH 331, 332, 334, 335, 336, CH 337, CH 361, 362).

 2. The CC organic chemistry courses are transferred as lower division (LD) credit because the courses are officially 200-level at the community college.